 Have a chance to attend the Youth Innovation Summit in Ottawa

-15 exceptional participants will be selected to travel to Ottawa on February 28th, 2018 to showcase their work and exchange ideas with high level representatives from the public and private sectors, including socially minded enterprises and start-ups, the Canadian Government and the United Nations.
+15 exceptional participants will be selected to travel to Ottawa in March, 2018 to showcase their work and exchange ideas with high level representatives from the public and private sectors, including socially minded enterprises and start-ups, the Canadian Government and the United Nations.

-Ideal candidates are aged 18 to 35 and live in Canada.
-They value fairness and social justice and have a strong sense of local culture and identity.
-They have excellent communication skills and are interested in exploring social entrepreneurship as a means of addressing a need in their community.
-Does this sound like you?
-We welcome your application!
+Are you aged 18 to 35 and living in Canada?
+Do you value fairness and social justice and have a strong sense of local culture and identity?
+Are you interested in exploring social entrepreneurship as a means of addressing a social or environmental need in your community?

 Our Local Trainers

 Amanda Wong (Vancouver) is a returning trainer for the Active Citizen Social Enterprise program and has been a volunteer with UNA-Canada for over 10 years.
 Amanda is an HR specialist and currently works as the HR Manager for a BC Crown Corporation.
 She holds a BA in Political Science from Simon Fraser University and is currently completing a Master’s in HR Management at the University of Regina.
 Amanda is a certified yoga instructor and is an avid cyclist.
 She volunteers as a Domestique with WOW Cycling club, the only all women’s cycling club in Vancouver.